mocdaniel/k8s-primer/docs/workloads/deployments/scale.md

 !!! stretch "Tip"
     `kubectl edit` won't allow you to break things.
 If the edited object fails the validation by the API, the editor will re-open and display a concise error message for you to fix.

-    So don't be scared, try to interactively (and yet declaratively!) scale our `nginx` deployment back to 1!
+    So don't be scared, try to interactively (and yet declaratively!) scale your `podinfo` deployment back to 1!